yssource/rhai/README.md

 engine.set_max_string_size(0);              // allow unlimited string length
 ```

-A script attempting to create a string literal longer than the maximum will terminate with a parse error.
+A script attempting to create a string literal longer than the maximum length will terminate with a parse error.
 Any script operation that produces a string longer than the maximum also terminates the script with an error result.
 This check can be disabled via the [`unchecked`] feature for higher performance
 (but higher risks as well).